nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 An assignment has neither a Status nor a Tag, so **Safe Delete Mode** has nothing to mark on one.
 A run with Safe Delete Mode on therefore leaves an assignment IP Fabric no longer reports in place, and reports it as a deletion it did not make; a run with Safe Delete Mode off removes it.

+### Which VRF an Interface is in

+**Sync Interface VRFs** puts each Interface in the VRF IP Fabric reports for it.
+It needs **Sync Device VRFs**, because Nautobot refuses an Interface a VRF that is not assigned to the Interface's Device, and that assignment is what **Sync Device VRFs** makes.

+That requirement is also why this is written last, after every Device, VRF and assignment.
+An Interface is created with its Device, which happens before any VRF exists, so the VRF it belongs to cannot be set at the same time.

+Only Interfaces that are in a VRF are tracked, on either side.
+An Interface IP Fabric stops reporting a VRF for is taken out of the one it is in; nothing is deleted, so **Safe Delete Mode** does not apply — the Interface and the VRF both remain, and what goes is the reference between them.

 ### What the sync will not do